Communities Key To Fighting Opioid Crisis, HHS Secretary Says

 On the resources being promised to state governments

 Well, this administration's commitment to this is unparalleled.
 There are hundreds of millions of dollars that are coming forth to fight the opioid crisis.
-Just two or three weeks ago we let, from the federal government over, about, $485 million of grants to states.
+Just two or three weeks ago we let, from the federal government, over about $485 million of grants to states.
 So resources are important but they're not everything, because we're still losing as a nation in this arena.

 On President Trump's budget proposal to reduce funding for the Office of National Drug Control Policy by 95 percent